mjbeauchamp/my-trek-client/README.md

 ## NOTES

 - The app relies on a separate Node.js/Express backend to manage users, gear lists, and backpacking articles.
-- All API calls involving user data and gear lists are protected using JWTs from Auth0.
+- All API calls that modify or retrieve user-specific data are protected using Auth0 JWT authentication.
-- List items are stored as arrays on their respective gear list documents in MongoDB.
+- Users can have multiple gear lists.
+Each gear list contains list metadata and an 'items' array that can contain user-generated gear items.

 ## FUTURE IMPROVEMENTS